Basudev Than

 Basudev Than (pronounced as [baxudew tʱan]) or Narua Satra is a satra located in Dhakuakhana, Lakhimpur, Assam.
 It was first established in the 14th century by the Chutia king Satyanarayan.
 Originally known as Laumura Satra, this satra is well known in Assam and other parts of India.

 Etymology

-Damodar Ata established this satra in the 17th century as Laumura Satra.
-However, the plot of the which was originally donated by Ahom king Jayadhaj Shingha was transferred to many people many times.
+The plot of the Basudev Than which was originally donated by Chutia king Satyanarayan was transferred to many people many times.
+Damodar Ata restablished the Than as a Satra in the 17th century and named it Laumura Satra.
+The plot, which was donated by Ahom king Jayadhaj Singha, was transferred to many other people over time.
 This led to the name Na-rua.
 Na means "Not", "rua" means "to stay" which translates to Not-to-Stay.

 Legends

 According to the legend constructed in the 16th-century poem Rukmimi-harana by Srimanta Sankardev, Rukmini made the statue of Basudev/Krishna for her desire to marry him.

 History

-Although the original temple was built in 14th-15th century during the rule of Chutia kings Lakshminarayan and Satyanarayan, it was shifted to the present location in mid-17th century by the grandson of Sankardeva, Damodar Ata as Laumura Satra, during the rule of Ahom king Jayadhwaj Singha.
+Although the original temple was built in the 14th-15th century during the rule of Chutia kings Lakshminarayan and Satyanarayan, it was shifted to the present location in the mid-17th century by the grandson of Sankardeva, Damodar Ata, as Laumura Satra, during the rule of Ahom king Jayadhwaj Singha.
 There is controversy whether Damodar Ata came from Bijani or from Upper Assam.